-The Chinese remainder theorem is about solutions to congruences so let’s review solutions to linear congruences.
+The Chinese remainder theorem is about solutions to congruences.
+To start, suppose we have the following linear congruence:

 $$ \begin{align*} ax \equiv b \pmod{m} \end{align*} $$

-We can now use Euclide’s algorithm to see that
+We can now use Euclid’s algorithm to see that

 $$ \begin{align*} x \equiv 8 \pmod{15} \end{align*} $$